backtrackbaba/cowin/README.md

 # Roadmap:

-- [ ] Add a filter to search by age group of 18-45 and 45+
+- [x] Add a filter to search by age group of 18-45 and 45+
 - [ ] Allow user to search for multiple pin codes
 - [ ] Allow user to search for multiple districts
+- [ ] Catch and raise custom exceptions

 ---